mnielsen/cognitive_tools/cognitive_tools.md

 **Why not go and talk to some brain scientists to find out what the limits and the bottlenecks are?**

+**Augmenting our senses:** Things like telescopes, microscopes, or infrared cameras are old examples of cognitive tools.

 # Writing as a cognitive tool